 You should also be prepared to file the necessary legal paperwork with your locality in order to conduct business legally and responsibly.

 One of the first questions new customers might ask is how much you charge for specific services.
 As a formal business, always be prepared to provide a standard answer based on a pre-defined pricing structure.
-Customers will expect to be treated fairly and to have transparency when it comes to how much they owe.
+Customers will expect to be treated fairly and have transparency regarding how much they owe.

 If you’re used to working from home as a freelance graphic designer, you may already have a workspace that suits your needs.